Police brace for more protests in wake of Southport stabbings

 The PA news agency found evidence of at least 15 protests advertised online, some calling for participants to take England flags, and a number containing phrases such as “enough is enough”, “save our kids” or “stop the boats”.

-Liverpool City Region Mayor Steve Rotheram said he was “concerned” there could be a “repeat of violence somewhere in the Liverpool City Region”, but added: “We know exactly what we’d need to do to ensure that these things are nipped in the bud.”
+Mr Rotheram said he is “concerned” there could be a “repeat of violence somewhere in the Liverpool City Region”, but added: “We know exactly what we’d need to do to ensure that these things are nipped in the bud.”

 Lord Walney, the UK Government’s adviser on political violence and disruption, said police should be prepared to step in if it appears troublemakers are travelling to incite riots.